ansible/pinakes/tools/vagrant/README.md

 	    * ANSIBLE_CATALOG_CONTROLLER_TOKEN
 	    * ANSIBLE_CATALOG_CONTROLLER_VERIFY_SSL
     * Modify the **/etc/hosts** file to have the following lines
-	    *  192.168.33.22 catalog.vm.local
+	    *  192.168.33.21 catalog.vm.local
 	    * 192.168.33.20 keycloak.vm.local
 * Change directory to ./tools/vagrant
 * vagrant up
-* Login to the browser using the following url https://catalog.vm.local
+* Login to the browser using the following url https://catalog.vm.local The server uses self signed certificates.

 ## Cleanup/Restart
 Use **vagrant destroy** to cleanup the VM's